 3 COMMONLY ASKED QUESTIONS:

+WHO ARE THE KIDS?
 We get this question a lot, and I keep forgetting to talk about it here.
 Yes, we have seen their files (& their photos), HOWEVER, until they are officially adopted (so not until we're in Costa Rica, and possibly not until after we are home), we aren't sharing that information.
 It's still a possibility that this set of siblings could fall through (unlikely, but possible) and we'd be back to waiting for another match, so until it's a sure thing - mums the word. :-)

 WHAT HAPPENED TO THEIR FAMILY?
 Yes, Peter and I know their history.
 But one of the best pieces of advice that we have received during this process actually came from another couple we connected with (through the "magic" of the internet - and God's perfect timing!) who adopted 5 siblings from South America.

 They said to us, "When people ask, we tell them that our children's history is not OUR story to share - it's theirs.
 If they choose to share it with someone, that's THEIR decision, not ours.
-We don't want anyone to look at our children, and judge them for the choices of their biological parents.
+We don't want anyone to look at our children, and judge them for the choices of their biological parents."

 That made a whole lot of sense to us, so unless it's someone directly involved with our kids (like a physician or legal guardian), it's become our answer as well. :-)